 The following approximate capacities are given in metric and English conversions.
-See Recommended Fluids and Lubricants ⇒ 45.
+See Recommended Fluids and Lubricants ♦ 44.

-Application Capacities
+Analization Сара Capacities

-Metric English
+Application Metric English

-Air Conditioning Refrigerant For the air conditioning system refrigerant type and charge amount, see the refrigerant label under the hood.
-See your dealer for more information.
+Air Conditioning Refrigerant vstem refrigerant type and refrigerant label under the r for more information.

 Cooling System 15.3 L 16.2 qt

 Engine Oil with Filter 5.7 L 6.0 qt

+All capacities are approximate.
+When adding he sure to fill to the approximate level, as recommended in